 After your injury, you should receive the full work comp benefits you deserve, but what does that entail?
 Fortunately, you should have benefit options that cover all your losses related to a work accident.
 One of the most urgent benefits you might need is your medical cost coverage.
 When you're hurt on the job and unable to work, you require coverage for the medical care you need, from the initial trip to the doctor to your final appointment.

-If you've suffered a secondary injury because of the first, however, you should also receive compensation because of Iowa's second injury fund.
+If you've suffered a secondary injury because of the first, you should also receive compensation from Iowa's workers' compensation second injury fund.
 This fund is designed for secondary injuries related to your initial work injury, and it's intended to cover the costs of your second injury as though there was never a first injury.

 For the past 15 years Mr. Pothitakis has focused his practice on Workers Compensation and Personal Injury Cases.
 The firm has two locations, one being in Burlington, Iowa and the other in Keokuk, Iowa.
 Mr. Pothitakis works with many area unions and employee organizations to provide advice, assistance, and guidance as it relates to employment issues.
 Mr. Pothitakis provides free consultations to those with legal questions in the firm's areas of practice.
 In this initial meeting or conference potential clients are provided advice on their need for assistance and how they need to proceed.

 If you have been hurt on the job in Iowa, call our personal injury and workers' compensation law firm.

 If you have questions or would like to request a no-obligation consultation with our attorneys, please call us at 319-432-0753 or complete the contact form on this page.